tyhoang/jenniebrowser/README.md

 - Format/linters are not enforced, but keeping imports sorted and code type hinted is appreciated.
 - Tests are not included; manual testing is recommended after UI changes.
+- To create a standalone executable, install the optional build dependencies (`pip install -e .[build]`) and run the helper script: `python scripts/build_bundle.py`.

 ## License